 What is the incident management lifecycle?

 The incident management lifecycle is the step-by-step framework that organizations use to handle each incident, from the moment it’s reported until lessons are learned.
-Key stages typically include:
+What are the 5 core stages of the incident management process?
+While frameworks vary, most follow these key stages:

-- Identification and logging: You’ll detect the incident through monitoring tools, customer reports, or system alerts, and record it with all relevant details.
+- Identification and logging: You’ll detect the incident through monitoring systems, customer reports, or automated alerts, and record it with all relevant details.

 - Triage and assignment: Based on the classification, you’ll route the incident to the right team or individual with the skills to resolve it.